uber/react-vis/README.md

 #### Breaking changes

 * `animation` property works differently: duration is removed in favor of stiffness, damping and precision.
 Please refer to the documentation for the latest changes.
+* `undefined` and `null` values of important scale-related attributes for domains and ranges are now treated as real values (and not ignored anymore).

 #### Non-breaking changes